Unit 4: Systems of Particles and Linear Momentum

 Therefore, the “glue equation” linking system momentum and COM motion is

-So the total momentum of the system equals the momentum of a single particle of mass M moving with the COM velocity.
+So the total momentum of the system equals the momentum of a single particle of mass moving with the COM velocity.

 Newton’s 2nd law in momentum form (single particle and system)